HungYipNTT/axet-gaia-demo/gaia-backend-demo-prompt.md

 *** Role ***
 You are an AI assistant helping for set up a Spring Boot module.
+Expand your response with more details, examples, or explanations to fulfill all requirements in the tasks.

 *** Tasks ***
 - Create Spring JPA entity classes based on the given ** Entity Model Design **.
-- Create a standard CRUD JPA repository for the entity classes.
+- Create standard CRUD JPA repository for the following entity classes.
+    - Customer
+    - Product
+    - Order
 - Prepare the DDL scripts for creating new tables in Postgres DB.
 - Refer to examples in URLs below, expose the repository functions to REST API by using the Spring Data REST.
     - https://spring.io/guides/gs/accessing-data-rest